IT

 One of these strategies is to outsource [compliance, bookkeeping, payroll, etc.] work.
 We currently have a relationship with a company operating out of Sydney which provides qualified accounting professionals working from offices in India.

-The firm holds a Practicing Certificate from the CAANZ and operates to extremely high ethical, privacy, and security standards.
+The firm holds a Practising Certificate from the CAANZ and operates to extremely high ethical, privacy, and security standards.
 These accountants have limited access to our database, and are able to cost-effectively undertake accounting and tax functions.

 This frees up the time of our highly qualified team and allows us to add value to you and your business, rather than attending to compliance obligations.